Coding-Enthusiast/FinderOuter/README.md

 This option helps recover any base-58 encoded string with a checksum that is missing some characters.
 For example a damaged paper wallet where some characters are erased/unreadable.
 The position of missing characters must be known.
 It works for (1) [WIFs](https://en.bitcoin.it/wiki/Wallet_import_format) (Base-58 encoded private key)
-(2) [Addresses](https://en.bitcoin.it/wiki/Address) (Base-58 encoded P2PKH address)
+(2) [Addresses](https://en.bitcoin.it/wiki/Address) (Base-58 encoded P2PKH or P2SH address)
 (3) [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) (Base-58 encoded encrypted private key).

 There is also a "special case" where a compressed private key is missing 3 characters at _unknown_ positions.

 #### 3. Missing Base-16 characters
 This option is similar to previous feature but works for base-16 (hexadecimal) private keys.
+Since there is no checksum in this encoding it requires an additional input to check each permutation against.
+It accepts any address type and public keys.
-It currently requires an address and only checks compressed public keys.
-Unlike the other options, this one is very slow since it depends on ECC and that is not yet optimized.
+This option is slower in comparison because it uses ECC and that is not yet optimized.

 #### 4. Missing mini-privatekey characters
-This option is similar to 2 and 3 but works for mini-privatekeys (eg. SzavMBLoXU6kDrqtUVmffv).
-It requires an address to check each possible key against, as a result it is also slower since it depends on ECC and has 2 additional hashes.
+This option is similar to 2 and 3 but works for [mini-privatekeys](https://en.bitcoin.it/wiki/Mini_private_key_format) (eg. SzavMBLoXU6kDrqtUVmffv).
+It requires the corresponding address or public key of the minikey to check each possible key against, as a result it is also slower since it depends on ECC and has 2 additional hashes.

 #### 5. Missing mnomonic (seed) words
-This option works for [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonics (others like Electrum will be added in the future) that have some words missing.
-It requires knowing one child key or address created from that seed and the exact path of it.
+This option works for both [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and Electrum mnemonics that have some missing words.
+It requires knowing one child (private/public) key or address created from that seed and the exact derivation path of it.

 ## Future plans
 * Optimization is always at the top of the to-do list
 * BIP-32 path finder (user has master key and at least one child key but doesn't know the derivation path)
+* Armory paper backup recovery
 * Password recovery (user knows some parts of his password but not all and has the encrypted wallet file)
 * Converting versioned WIFs to regular WIFs (BIP-178 and early vertion 3 Electrum wallets)